RobinsonLab/GlobalCurve/README.md

 ## Analysis examples

 ### 2 exponential fitting of TCSPC data
+#### Data file
+- data format is that of a .prn file (can export from excel)
+- windows formated EOL: CR+LF
-- data file is usually given a .glo extension.
+- usually given a .glo extension.
-- The IRF and the # counts in each channel as two columns.
+- Format: The IRF and the # counts in each channel as two columns.
 The header contains, successively,
     * time/channel (ns/chan)
     * start channel of the convolution
     * stop channel of chi^2 calculation
     * start channel of the chi^2 calculation

+#### Ans file (analysis script)